math-nao/esecurity/README.md

 ### ZoneLimit
-This module helps you to limit request according ip, cookie or anything you want.
+This module helps you to limit requests according ip, cookie or anything else.

 ``` js
     var esecurity = require('esecurity');